 How VPN blocks work

-VPN use can be prevented in a number of ways.
-And organizations that are very serious about blocking VPNs often combine techniques.
+VPN use can be prevented in a number of ways, and organizations that are serious about blocking VPNs often combine techniques.

 Note that with the exception of China (where all internet traffic to and from China is restricted to just 3 government controlled access points), government VPN blocks (and censorship) is almost always actually performed by ISPs at the government’s instruction.